larryv/binfiles/README.txt

 Installation and uninstallation
 -------------------------------

-Run these commands from the directory containing the makefile [13].
-(Using `make -C` is fine.)
-If necessary, acquire privileges with sudo(1) [14], doas(1) [15], etc.
+Run these commands from the directory containing the makefile [13] (using `make -C` is fine).
+Feel free to replace sudo(1) [14] with another tool (e.g., doas(1) [15]) or omit it entirely if elevated privileges are not desired.

 -   To install under `/usr/local` (the default) or some other path:

-        make install
+        make && sudo make install

-        make prefix=/some/other/path install
+        make && sudo make prefix=/some/other/path install

 -   To uninstall from `/usr/local` (the default) or some other path:

-        make uninstall
+        sudo make uninstall

-        make prefix=/some/other/path uninstall
+        sudo make prefix=/some/other/path uninstall

 -   To run basic tests: